 A detailed CFD based investigations on a railway compartment fire has been carried out in the present study.
 Three primary parameters i.e. the static temperature, the flow velocity and the molar concentration of CO2, have been numerically analysed within a railway compartment.
 The spatio-temporal variations of these parameters indicate that as a fire erupts in a railway compartment, the smoke at higher temperature rises up and comes in contact with the ceiling of the compartment.
 Then it spreads outwards towards the evacuation doors on either ends of the compartment.
-The upper region of the compartment is filled with smoke, containing a large amount of CO2, while the lower section of the compartment is relatively free of smoke and CO2.
+The upper region of the compartment is filled with smoke, containing a large amount of CO2, while the lower section of the compartment is relatively free of smoke and $CO_2$ .
 It has further been noticed that the upper section of the railway compartment is at a higher temperature as compared to the lower section, and similarly the flow velocity is significantly higher in the top section of the compartment.
 Moreover, it has been observed that the smoke exits the compartment through the upper part of the evacuation doors, while fresh air enters the compartment from the lower part of these doors.
-It can be said with confidence that CFD can be used as an effective tool in order to analyse railway compartment fires and develop safe and reliable safety systems for such applications.
+Hence, CFD can be used as an effective tool in order to analyse railway compartment fires.